-GREEN All Activities and Sports, and Attendance are open as normal.
+GREEN All activities, sports, and attendance as normal.
 Practices/ Events/ Travel may occur at all levels.
-Practices/Events/Limited Travel/ Essential (athletes, coaches, officials, event staff, medical staff, parents and students allowed at events/ (Non-essential) allowed to attend events in limited capacity.
-Practice Only/Limited events/Limited Travel/ Parents or students only or no fans.
-YELLOW medical staff, parents and students allowed at events/ (Non-essential) allowed to ORANGE Practice Only/Limited events/Limited Travel/ Parents or students only or no fans.
+YELLOW Practices/Events/Limited Travel/ Essential (athletes, coaches, officials, event staff, medical staff, parents and students allowed at events/ (Non-essential) allowed to attend events in limited capacity.
+ORANGE Practice Only/Limited events/Limited Travel/ Parents or students only or no fans.
 Essential workers only RED No Practice/ No Events/ No Travel